j-sieben/ADC/Docs/obsidian/10_Overview/Why ADC Exists.md

 - the browser observes events and renders results
 - the database evaluates the rules
 - ADC metadata defines which behavior belongs to which use case
+- PL/SQL may refine or determine the final behavior for more complex use cases

 This does not remove complexity from complex forms.
 It gives that complexity a more coherent place to live.